Strictly Come Dancing Christmas special 2019: what are the songs and dances?

 Gemma Atkinson and Gorka Márquez – The Jive to ‘I Saw Mommy Kissing Santa Claus’ by The Jackson 5

-Joe Sugg and Dianne Buswell – Road Industrial to ‘Sleigh Ride’ by The Ronettes
+Joe Sugg and Dianne Buswell – Road Business to ‘Sleigh Ride’ by The Ronettes

 Mark Wright and Janette Manrara – Salsa to ‘Christmas Wrapping’ by The Waitresses